• Loading stock data...

 Big Stars, Big Moments

 The initial games of the division series, meanwhile, have produced a new set of signature moments from some of its biggest stars.
-The latest exploits such as a game-tying home run Tuesday by Yankees superstar Aaron Judge to help New York hold off elimination by Toronto, and Dodgers shortstop Mookie Betts and third baseman Max Muncy successfully executing a ninth-inning wheel play on Monday to cut down a late Phillies rally.
+The latest exploits include a game-tying home run Tuesday by Yankees superstar Aaron Judge to help New York hold off elimination by Toronto, and Dodgers shortstop Mookie Betts and third baseman Max Muncy successfully executing a ninth-inning wheel play on Monday to cut down a late Phillies rally.

 “It was a best-player-in-the-game type of performance,” Yankees manager Aaron Boone said of Judge’s Game 3 exploits.
 “It was special when, obviously and needless to say, we’re backs-against-the-wall.”